bradley-z/Capital-One-Mindsumo/README.md

 * Input a search term and a genre and returns only podcasts that fit both criteria.
 Implemented using mygpoclient library.

 #### Data Visualization
 * Aggregated all the words from subscription titles and descriptions and created a frequency analysis of the data.
 Implemented using an API found [here](https://github.com/amueller/word_cloud).
-Data is generated from the top 25 podcast list statically, but can be ran again to generate an analysis for subscriptions, too.
+Data is generated from the top 25 podcast list, but can be ran again to generate an analysis for subscriptions or another set of podcasts, too.

 ## Challenges
 * Some image urls defined in the podcast object are broken